Importing and registering a vehicle in Europe can be a complicated journey, especially if the vehicle comes from outside the European Union.

 All these procedures can be carried out through the Spanish Directorate General of Traffic's website.

-While the final registration is being processed, it is also possible to drive temporarily with ‘green plates’ for up to 60 days.
+While the permanent registration is being processed, it is also possible to drive temporarily with ‘green plates’ for up to 60 days.

 How much does registration cost in Spain?